About Us Menu

 Rebecca Hudson: Director

-Rebecca is a highly experienced commercial litigation solicitor dealing with all aspects of residential building disputes, and has built up a vast amount of commercial dispute experience over the years making her fully focused on providing both commercial and legal solutions to any matter that arises.
-Rebecca specialises in all contract disputes; property disputes; negligence claims; disputes with HMRC and regulation disputes.
+Rebecca is a highly experienced commercial litigation solicitor and has built up a vast amount of commercial dispute experience over the years.
+Her experience makes her fully focused on providing both commercial and legal solutions to any matter that arises.
+Rebecca specialises in all contract disputes; property disputes; residential building disputes; negligence claims; disputes with HMRC and regulation disputes.

 Rebecca is also an accomplished negotiator, quickly establishing the key elements of a dispute and working towards a resolution at the initial stage wherever possible.
 Rebecca is also very experienced in dealing with Alternative Dispute Resolution, where parties try to resolve their disputes with the assistance of a third party without reverting to the courts.